-The first way that we always recommend for partially blocked nozzles is to use cleaning filament regularly – however, that won’t unblock a fully clogged nozzle.
+The first way that I always recommend for partially blocked nozzles is to use cleaning filament regularly – however, that won’t unblock a fully clogged nozzle.

 Let’s take a look at some of these other methods for how to clean a clogged 3D printer nozzle.

 If you’ve only got a partial blockage or slight under extruding though, there is a much easier way.
 Keep reading to learn more.

 This is a technique that works great if you have a build-up of carbon or carbonized material in your nozzle that’s causing the clog.
 It also works well if your clog was caused by the switch from a high temperature to a lower temperature printing material.

 You can check out the specifics of how to use this method by taking a look at our article on under extrusion problems that can be found here.